Laelapa/PlateOps/README.md

 go run ./cmd/api
 ```

-or you can build a ready for deployment docker image through the provided `Dockerfile`.
+or you can use the provided `Dockerfile` to build an alpine-based docker image ready for deployment.

 ---